 PackWrapper enables IT professionals to wrap existing setup files (in Windows Installer or non-Windows Installer formats) using a PowerShell-based wrapper.
+The PackWrapper component provides two different views, the Visual Designer View and the Advanced View.

 Using a wrapper over specific setups has the following advantages: